Basic Policy to Build Internal Control System

 - The Audit Committee shall audit the legality and suitability of the execution of duties by the Executive Officers and Directors.

-- To aim to maintain and improve the accuracy of audits, two full-time Audit Committee members shall be appointed from among the Internal Directors who do not execute business as Audit Committee members.
+- To aim to maintain and improve the accuracy of audits, full-time Audit Committee members shall be appointed from among the Internal Directors who do not execute business as Audit Committee members.

 - The Audit Committee Secretariat has been established as an organization in charge of assistance for the Audit Committee’s duties.